 In bread baking terms, proofing or proving means to allow the bread dough to rise.
-The proofing refers to the fermentation action of the yeast causing the dough to rise and create an airy texture.
-In most basic yeast bread recipes, the dough will be proofed two times, during which periods the bread is allowed to rise.
+The proof refers to the fermentation action of the yeast causing the dough to rise and create an airy texture.
+In most basic yeast bread recipes, the dough is allowed to proof twice.

-The bulk fermentation, or first proof, for any dough is a crucial step in the bread baking process.
-It is called bulk fermentation because you are letting the dough—the entire batch—ferment as one mass, before dividing and shaping it into loaves.
-It is during bulk fermentation that the yeast does the majority of its work, helping your dough gain flavor as alcohol and other byproducts are produced, and gain structure as carbon dioxide inflates the bread.
+The bulk fermentation, or first proof, for any dough is a crucial step in the bread-baking process.
+It is called bulk fermentation because you are letting the dough—the entire batch—ferment as one mass before dividing and shaping it into loaves or rolls.
+It is during bulk fermentation that the yeast does the majority of its work, helping your dough gain flavor as alcohol and other byproducts are produced and gain structure as carbon dioxide inflates the bread.

-At a comfortable room temperature, bulk fermentation will take about one-and-a-half to two-and-a-half hours.
+At comfortable room temperature, bulk fermentation will take one to two hours.
 As a rule, a warmer dough will rise faster than colder dough, so make sure you take stock of your prep environment.

-After kneading, folding, and stretching your dough, you will portion out the dough into serving sizes and loaves.
-You get your dough ready for its final proof by putting your dough into its final shape.
+After punching down, kneading, folding, and stretching your dough, you will portion out the dough into serving sizes or loaves.
+You get it ready for its final proof by putting it into its final shape.

-You can put the final shaped dough into baskets, bowls, or bread pans, the cover with towels, and perform a shorter second rise at room temperature or in the refrigerator, where they will undergo their final fermentation or final proof.
+You can place the shaped dough into baskets, bowls, or bread pans, cover with towels, and perform a shorter second rise at room temperature or in the refrigerator.
 During this time, the loaves should nearly double in size.
-Proofing loaves in the fridge, which is also known as retarding, will slow down the final rise.
-This can give your loaves more flavor.
-Also, retarding loaves during their final proof can make them easier to handle and score before baking.
-This final step can improve the crumb, crust, and appearance of your baked loaves.
+Proofing loaves in the fridge, known as retarding, will slow down the final rise.
+This can give your loaves more flavor and make them easier to handle and score before baking.

-Overproofing occurs when a fermenting dough has rested too long.
-Its bubbles have grown so large that they have popped.
+Over proofing occurs when a fermenting dough has rested too long, resulting in the bubbles growing so large that they pop.
 Dough baked at this point would result in a bread with poor structure.
 Leaving the dough for longer than needed and/or a proofing environment that is too warm can cause over proofing.